 2. Hobby blogger.
 Blogs for fun, or with a purpose, and are not trying to make money.

 3. Full-timer.
 This can be a job and pays the bills.

 4. Corporate blogger.
 Works for a company often full-time blogging.

 60% of all bloggers spend less than 3 hours a week blogging.
 13% are entrepreneurs.
 8% are corporate bloggers.

 I fall into a part-time blogger right now with a goal of being full-time with my own Internet business making me an entrepreneur.

 Click here right now for our review, my personal help, and instant access to our free training videos where we'll show you exactly how we did it ourselves starting out as complete beginners without ANY prior knowledge or experience in marketing online whatsoever!

 What Do You Need To Make Money

 I have studied blogging for quite a while now and have a pretty good idea of what works and what doesn’t work.
 When it comes to making money as a blogger, you need three primary things.

-I favour quality content that is added on a consistent basis.
+I favor quality content that is added on a consistent basis.
 I like to publish a couple of times a week usually on a Tuesday and Thursday.